FujiwaraNaoto/atcoder1/library/README.md

-# This is  a library package
+# This repository is for a library package